Emmanuelle Charpentier: CRISPR/Cas9

 Charpentier is best known for her Nobel-winning work of deciphering the molecular mechanisms of a bacterial immune system, called CRISPR/Cas9, and repurposing it into a tool for genome editing.
-In particular, she uncovered a novel mechanism for the maturation of a non-coding RNA which is pivotal in the function of CRISPR/Cas9.
-Specifically, Charpentier demonstrated that a small RNA called tracrRNA is essential for the maturation of crRNA.
+In particular, she uncovered a novel mechanism for the maturation of a non-coding RNA which is pivotal in the function of CRISPR/Cas9, demonstrating that a small RNA called tracrRNA is essential for the maturation of crRNA.

-In 2011, Charpentier met Jennifer Doudna at a research conference and they began a collaboration.
+In 2011, Charpentier met Jennifer Doudna at a research conference in San Juan, Puerto Rico, and they began a collaboration.
 Working with Doudna's laboratory, Charpentier's laboratory showed that Cas9 could be used to make cuts in any DNA sequence desired.
 The method they developed involved the combination of Cas9 with easily created synthetic "guide RNA" molecules.
 Synthetic guide RNA is a chimera of crRNA and tracrRNA; therefore, this discovery demonstrated that the CRISPR-Cas9 technology could be used to edit the genome with relative ease.
 Researchers worldwide have employed this method successfully to edit the DNA sequences of plants, animals, and laboratory cell lines.
 Since its discovery, CRISPR has revolutionized genetics by allowing scientists to edit genes to probe their role in health and disease and to develop genetic therapies with the hope that it will prove safer and more effective than the first generation of gene therapies.

 In 2013, Charpentier co-founded CRISPR Therapeutics and ERS Genomics along with Shaun Foy and Rodger Novak.